Josh Peck Reveals Truth About Friendship With Drake Bell At The VMAs – EXCLUSIVE

 I know it sounds corny, but it's beyond an honor to have these kids who loved the show 12 years ago when we finished making it, and the fact that they still are ride and die for D and J is incredible.

 OMG, D AND J. I'm freaking out.
-When asked if Josh has seen Drake on the red carpet yet he said not yet, but it's “all love.”
-He shared,
+When asked if Josh has seen Drake on the red carpet yet he says not yet, but it's “all love.”
+He shares,

 I haven't, no, but that's all love.
 I'm so excited he's here.

-Peck then explained that it would be great to run into him before the night is over so they could take an incredible photo and clear up any rumors about drama for fans.
-While talking about a reunion with Drake, Josh added,
+Peck then explains that it would be great to run into him before the night is over so they could take an incredible photo and clear up any rumors about drama for fans.
+While talking about a reunion with Drake, Josh adds,

 That's the picture of the night, come on.
 You never know, gotta keep you guessing.